It's recommended to rely on the rex package instead, more precisely rex::rex(or(...)) and

 Whether or not the input should be interpreted literally instead of as regular expressions.
 If

-are wrapped in the literal escape sequences\Q
+TRUE, all elements of...are wrapped in the literal escape sequences\Qand\E.

 See also